chrisobrian/chrisobrian.github.io/readme.md

 This tool also includes basic saving and loading functionality.
 To save your current design, click the button at the bottom and it'll download the save file.
 You can later use the load button to load the saved design file.

-## Price Information
+## Cost Information

-This tool includes rudimentary pricing information available based on the current Lutron devices.
+This tool includes rudimentary pricing and energy savings information available based on the current Lutron devices.
 The price range at the top of the screen is the cumulative total price range of all Lutron devices in the design.
+Pricing information is taken from the trade brochure.

 This price is given as a _range_ as there is variances in pricing of some Lutron devices due to color, button inscriptions, etc. The price range is solely based on the Lutron device cost as of now, and **does not account for**: